abapGit/docs.abapgit.org/src/user-guide/reference/abap-lanuage-version.md

 #### Export

-When serializing objects, the ABAP language version will **not* be part of the metadata of each object.
+When serializing objects, the ABAP language version will be part of the metadata of each object.

 #### Import